por/dotfiles/README.md

 open ~/.dotfiles/iterm/Oceanic-Next.itermcolors
 ```

+Go to System Preferences > Keyboard > Shortcuts > Mission Control and uncheck the “Mission Control” and “Application Window” shortcuts.
+This is because we will want to use this shortcut to do multiline selects in Atom.

 `dot` is a simple script that installs some dependencies, sets sane OS X
 defaults, and so on.
 Occasionally run `dot` from time to time to keep the environment fresh and up-to-date.
 This script lives in `bin/`.